UKCloud/documentation/articles/sra/sra-gs.md

 ~/.cisco/certificates/client/SRAS1-1-2-001.pem | Client certificates
 ~/.cisco/certificates/ca/clientcert.pem | Trusted CA and root certificates

+If the above directories do not already exist, they can be manually created.

-## Connecting to SRA
+## Connecting to SRAS

-Once connected to your SRA VPN, you can access your SRA walled garden via IP address or DNS name (if you have a DNS set up).
+Once connected to the SRAS VPN, you can access your Elevated OFFICIAL environment via IP address or DNS name (if you have DNS configured) providing you have permitted connectivity from your assigned SRAS VPN subnet.
 Client connection methods are listed below.

-### Linux
+### Linux & Mac OS

-Once you've restarted AnyConnect and installed the certificates, you can use the client with the following command line:
+Once you've restarted AnyConnect and installed the certificates, you can use the client with the following command line (SRAS endpoints are defined in the connection profiles installed previously):

-    /opt/cisco/anyconnect/bin/vpn connect sra01.ukcloud.com
+/opt/cisco/anyconnect/bin/vpn connect \<sras-endpoint\>

-Or if you use a Linux desktop the client software should be available as an icon.
+If you use MacOS or a Linux Desktop distribution, you should be able to use the Cisco AnyConnect Graphical User Interface (GUI).

 ### Windows

-When you open the AnyConnect client you'll see a small window appear and the location of the SRA service should be populated:
+When you open the Cisco AnyConnect client, you'll see a window appear.
+Providing you have installed the SRAS XML profile as explained previously, you will be able to select the SRAS VPN endpoint from the dropdown box.

 ![Cisco AnyConnect Secure Mobility Client connection dialog box](images/sra-windows-anyconnect-client.png)

-Click the **Connect** button and after a couple of status checks the client should scan the certificate store and offer the relevant certificate to initiate access.
+Click the **Connect** button and after a couple of status checks the client should scan the certificate store and give you the option to select a certificate to connect with.
+If you have multiple certificates installed on your machine, you may need to select 'More Choices' to reveal the required certificate.

 ![Cisco AnyConnect Secure Mobility Client certificate selection](images/sra-windows-anyconnect-select-certificate.png)

-Select the certificate and click **OK**.
+Once you have selected the require certificate, AnyConnect should connect you to the SRAS VPN.

-## Accessing the UKCloud Portal using SRA
+## Accessing the UKCloud Portal using SRAS

-There is no direct access to the Elevated portal once the AnyConnect client connects.
+There is no direct access to the UKCloud Elevated Portal once the Cisco AnyConnect client connects.

-In most instances we'll create a virtual machine (VM) within the SRA VDC that you can VPN into in order to log in to the Elevated portal to provision and manage your SRA and Elevated VDC.
-Once this VM is deployed, it becomes your responsibility to manage and maintain it.
-This VM will be billed according to standard UKCloud billing process.
+In most cases, we will create a virtual machine (Bastion VM) within the SRA VDC that you can RDP to once connected to the VPN.
+From the Bastion VM, you can access and log in to the UKCloud Elevated Portal to provision and manage your SRA and Elevated environments.
+Once the Bastion VM is deployed, it becomes your responsibility to manage and maintain it.
+This VM will be billed according to the standard UKCloud billing process.

-To obtain addresses for the Elevated portal and vCloud API, raise a Service Request through the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
+The IP addresses and domains for our additional shared services within the Elevated OFFICIAL platform e.g. WSUS, RHUI etc. can be obtained by raising a Service Request through the **My Calls** section of the UKCloud Portal.

 ## Feedback